rivdsilva8/RME/README.md

 # RMF React Mavlink Flask

-# Trying to make hotkeys work with a simplified express backend and react frontend with SITL and Mavlink
+# Trying to make Keyboard and Game Controller inputs work with a simplified express backend and react frontend with SITL and Mavlink

 ## Clone the repo with